pidduuu/pidduuu.github.io/docs/_posts/2023-10-23-aerodynamics-update.markdown

 | Chord (mm) | 400 | 300 | 500 | 400
 | Re (-) | 352,856 | 264, 642 | 441,069 | 352,856

-<p align = "center">Air speed=13.33mps and NCrit=9 since it is commonly used.
+<p align = "center"><i>Air speed=13.33mps and NCrit=9 since it is commonly used.
 Dual-element front and rear wing as it seems like a balanced starting point between performance (i.e. slightly rear-biased center of pressure for medium-to-high speed stability), cost, and CFRP manufacturing time.
-More elements can be pursued if more downforce is required to hit the initial design target of Cl=4.6<i></i></p>
+More elements can be pursued if more downforce is required to hit the initial design target of Cl=4.6</i></p>